mahindrautela/mahindrautela.github.io/_pages/research.md

   <img src="../images/clarm_lansce.png" width="450" height="260" />
 </p>

+* In [Paper-2](https://arxiv.org/abs/2408.07847), we use a reverse latent evolution model (CLARM is a special use case of a more broader LEM) to solve the inverse problem of predicting 6D phase space projections across all upstream accelerating sections based on single or multiple downstream phase space measurements as inputs.
+The proposed model also captures the aleatoric uncertainty of the high-dimensional input data within the latent space.
+This uncertainty, which reflects potential uncertain measurements at a given module, is propagated through the LSTM to estimate uncertainty bounds for all upstream predictions, demonstrating the robustness of the LSTM against in-distribution variations in the input data.

 ## 2. Structural health monitoring
 * Out-of-distribution detection/Anomaly detection in aerospace composites.
 * Deep variational filtering for temperature effects in guided wave structural health monitoring